MiguelGuthridge/python-wrap-logger/README.md

 * [ ] Recursive wrapping, so that attributes of attributes are also logged
 * [ ] Configuration on what is/isn't logged (currently it just prints
       everything)
+* [ ] Figure out what happens if you use `wrap-logger` on itself.
+Does it crash?
+Does it delete System 32?
+Does the space-time continuum collapse?
+      Who knows!